-Few Americans say conservatives can speak freely on college campuses, AP-NORC/UChicago poll shows
+Few Americans say conservatives can speak freely on college campuses, an AP-NORC/UChicago poll shows

 Chris Gauvin, a Republican who has done construction work on campuses, believes conservative voices are stifled.
 While working at Yale University, he was once stopped by pro-LGBTQ+ activists who asked for his opinion, he said.

 “They asked me how I felt, so I figured I’d tell them.
-I spoke in a normal tone, I didn’t get excited or upset,” said Gauvin, 58, of Manchester, Conn.
+I spoke in a normal tone, I didn’t get excited or upset,” said Gauvin, 58, of Manchester, Connecticut.
 “But it proceeded with 18 to 20 people who were suddenly very irritated and agitated.
 It just exploded.”

 He took a lesson from the experience: “I learned to be very quiet there.”